What is a Demultiplexer?

 - Control Bits

 Two control bits are used here.
-They are A and B. The input data bit is send to the data bit of the output lines depending on the value of the select input or control bit.
+They are A and B. The input data bit is sent to the data bit of the output lines depending on the select input or control bit’s value.

-When the input is set as 0, Y1 will be low that is 0 and when input is 1 (high), Y1 will be 1(high).
+When the input is set as 0, Y1 will be low (i.e., 0), and when input is 1 (high), Y1 will be 1(high).
 Thus, we can say that the Y1 value will directly depend on input D. The other three outputs are 0 (low state).

 Applications of Demultiplexer

-Demultiplexers are implemented in several fields where there is a necessity of connecting single source to several destinations.
+Demultiplexers are used in several fields where there is a necessity of connecting a single source to several destinations.
 These applications of a demultiplexer include:

 Communication System of Demultiplexer

 Generally, the communication system includes transmission and reception of the signals.
 For these purposes, the multiplexer in the transmitting end and the receiving end’s demultiplexer have to work simultaneously.

 Transmission is done with the implementation of the multiplexer.
 The multiplexer’s output, which is the single output, and is given as the input of the demultiplexer.
 The demultiplexer in the receiver will change this given input to the original signals.